DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Introduction

 \section{Introduction}

 The success of convolutional neural networks (CNNs) on images and the increasing availability of point-cloud data motivate generalizing CNNs from images to 3D point clouds \cite{guo2020survey, s19194188, Bronstein2017}.
-A promising way to achieve this, is to design convolutions that operate directly on the surface: a non-linear manifold without a regular grid.
-Such \textit{intrinsic} convolutions reduce the kernel space to tangent spaces, which are 2D on surfaces.
-This means the convolutions can be more efficient and the search space for kernels is reduced; they naturally ignore empty space; and they are robust to rigid- and non-rigid deformations \cite{Boscaini2016}.
-Examples of intrinsic convolutions are GCN~\cite{kipf2017}, PointNet++~\cite{Qi2017b}, and EdgeConv~\cite{Wang2019}.
+One way to achieve this is to design convolutions that operate directly on the surface.
+Such \textit{intrinsic} convolutions reduce the kernel space to tangent spaces, which are two-dimensional on surfaces.
+Compared to extrinsic convolutions, intrinsic convolutions can be more efficient and the search space for kernels is reduced, they naturally ignore empty space, and they are robust to rigid- and non-rigid deformations \cite{Boscaini2016}.
+Examples of intrinsic convolutions on point clouds are GCN~\cite{kipf2017}, PointNet++~\cite{Qi2017b}, EdgeConv~\cite{Wang2019}, and DiffusionNet~\cite{Sharp2020DiffusionIA}.

-Our focus is on constructing anisotropic intrinsic convolutions, convolutions that are direction-dependent.
+Our focus is on constructing intrinsic convolutions which are anisotropic or direction-dependent.
 This is difficult because of the fundamental challenge that non-linear manifolds lack a global coordinate system.
-In differential geometry, this problem is often approached by designing operators which are coordinate-free.
-We will build on this knowledge to improve learning on point clouds.
-As an illustration of the problem, consider a CNN on images (\cref{fig:intro}, left).
+As an illustration of the problem, consider a CNN on images (\autoref{fig:intro}, left).
 Because an image has a globally consistent up-direction, the network can build anisotropic filters that activate the same way across the image.
 For example, one filter can test for vertical edges and the other for horizontal edges.
 No matter where the edges are in the image, the filter response is consistent.
 In subsequent layers, the output of these filters can be combined, e.g., to find a corner.
-Because we do not have a global coordinate system on surfaces (\cref{fig:intro}, right), one cannot build and use anisotropic filters in the same way as on images.
+Because we do not have a global coordinate system on surfaces (\autoref{fig:intro}, right), one cannot build and use anisotropic filters in the same way as on images.
 This limits current intrinsic convolutions on point clouds.
-For example, GCNs~\cite{kipf2017} filters are isotropic.
-PointNet++~\cite{Qi2017b} uses maximum aggregation and adds relative point positions, but still applies the same weight matrix to each neighboring point.
+For example, GCNs filters are isotropic.
+PointNet++ uses maximum aggregation and adds relative point positions, but still applies the same weight matrix to each neighboring point.